 The Fellowship and Beyond

-A: Fellows select their start date with their host organization.
-Your fellowship must begin in the fall absent extraordinary circumstances.
+A: Fellows select their start date in coordination with their host organization.
+Your Fellowship must begin in the fall, absent extraordinary circumstances.

-Q: What support is provided to Fellows during their fellowship?
+Q: What assistance is provided to Fellows during their Fellowship?

 A: Skadden Fellows receive significant support.
-In March or April before your fellowship begins, and each year during your fellowship, Fellows attend a symposium in New York City with incoming and current Fellows.
-Current Fellows are provided complimentary access to LexisNexis as well as unlimited in-person and web-based CLE by the Practicing Law Institute.
-Skadden attorneys often provide pro bono legal work for cases and matters of both current and former Fellows.
-Fellows call us for advice and support on topics large and small.
-Both current and former Fellows are connected to our exceptional community of public interest attorneys, are provided programming including webinars, trainings, and meetings on topics of interest to public interest attorneys, and receive a regular e-newsletter with updates about members of the Skadden Fellowship community.
-Electronically, our Fellowship community is connected via our website and LinkedIn group.
+In March or April before your Fellowship begins, and each year during your Fellowship, Fellows attend a symposium in New York City with incoming and current Fellows.
+Current Fellows are provided complimentary access to LexisNexis as well as unlimited in-person and web-based CLE by the Practising Law Institute.
+Sometimes Skadden attorneys are able to provide pro bono legal work for cases and matters of both current and former Fellows, and Fellows call the Foundation for advice and support on topics large and small.
+Both current and former Fellows are part of our exceptional community of public interest attorneys and receive programming, including webinars, trainings, and meetings focused on relevant topics.
+They also receive a regular e-newsletter with community updates.
+Our Fellowship network is connected online through our website and LinkedIn group.

 A: We consider our Fellows to be Fellows for life.
 Former Fellows are periodically invited to regional reunions and networking opportunities.
-Former Fellows can apply for funding, including $7,500 to write an academic article of relevance to the public interest law community, $15,000 to experiment with a novel approach to benefit their clients (through a fund-within-a-fund called the Flom Incubator Grants (FIGs)).
-We provide honoraria of $2,500 to former Fellows who have been practicing in the public interest arena for at least 10 years, to deliver training sessions to our current and more recent Skadden Fellows (through the Fellows to Fellows (F2F) initiative).
+They may apply for funding, including $7,500 to write an academic article relevant to the public interest law community or $15,000 to experiment with a novel approach to benefit their clients (via Flom Incubator Grants or FIGs).
+We provide honoraria of $2,500 to former Fellows who have been practicing in the public interest arena for at least 10 years to deliver training sessions to our current and more recent Skadden Fellows (through the Fellows to Fellows (F2F) initiative).
+Former Fellows who volunteer as sites for current Fellows’ On-site Learning Initiative visits are also provided an honorarium of $1,000.
 Former Fellows continue to keep in touch with the Foundation and benefit from the network of other current and former Fellows.

 Q: What reporting is required in connection with the Fellowship?

-A: No ongoing reporting is required during the fellowship, but we keep in touch with current Fellows.
-Additionally, all Fellows have a check-in with the executive director around the half-way point of the fellowship.
+A: No ongoing reporting is required during the Fellowship, but we keep in touch with current Fellows.
+Additionally, all Fellows have a check-in with the Foundation executive director around the halfway point of the Fellowship.
 Upon the completion of your Fellowship, you are required to submit a confidential evaluation of your experience at your host organization.

 Financial Support for Hosts and Fellows

-A: As the employer, the host organization sets the Fellow’s salary, benefits, and employment policies, subject to floors set by the Foundation.
+A: As the employer, the host organization sets the Fellow’s salary, benefits and employment policies, subject to floors set by the Foundation.
 The details of our support to host organizations are outlined in the Host Certification Form.
-For host organizations with Fellows in the class of 2025 the Foundation will provide $65,000 per year in base salary support, plus $4,972.50 to cover the employer side of the FICA.
-Host organizations are required to disclose the Fellow’s starting salary in the host certification form.
-Host organizations must pay Fellows $65,000 or more in salary; organizations are ineligible to host if they cannot pay the Fellow $65,000 per year, unless they submit with their certification their collective bargaining agreement which mandates a lower salary.
-For hosts in the class of 2025 that pay their Fellow a salary of $70,000 or above, the Foundation will provide an annual supplemental support of $5,000.
-Fellows will be employed full-time by their host organization over the Fellowship term, and will devote their full working time, attention, and best efforts to the Fellowship.
+For host organizations with Fellows in the class of 2026, the Foundation will provide $68,000 per year in base salary support, plus $5,202 to cover the employer side of the FICA.
+Host organizations are required to disclose the Fellow’s starting salary in the Host Certification Form.
+Host organizations must pay Fellows $68,000 or more in salary; organizations are ineligible to host if they cannot pay the Fellow $68,000 per year, unless they submit with their certification their collective bargaining agreement which mandates a lower salary.
+For hosts in the class of 2026 that pay their Fellow a salary of $75,000 or above, the Foundation will provide an annual supplemental support of $5,000.
+Fellows must be employed full-time by their host organization over the Fellowship term, and will devote their full working time, attention, and best efforts to the Fellowship.

 Q: What financial support does the Foundation provide to Hosts for the Fellow’s benefits?